EshwarRachala/vuetest/README.md

-# Vue 2.0 Simple Routing Example
+# Website with Vue 2.0 and page routing

-> A simple example of routing with Vue 2.0 without using vue-router.
-This branch demonstrates integration of a 3rd-party router.
-For an example using the raw HTML5 History API, see the [master branch](https://github.com/chrisvfritz/vue-2.0-simple-routing-example/).
+> A simple example of routing with Vue 2.0

 ## Build Setup